mbierman/Firewalla-NextDNS-CLI-install/README.md

 # Install nextDNS CLI on Firewalla Gold or Purple

 This is a script for installing nextDNS CLI container on Firewalla Gold or Purple.
-It is based on the [a script by Brian Curtis ](https://help.firewalla.com/hc/en-us/community/posts/7469669689619-NextDNS-CLI-on-Firewalla-revisited-working-DHCP-host-resolution-in-NextDNS-logs- and has been tested on 1.974.
+It is based on (a script by Brian Curtis([https://help.firewalla.com/hc/en-us/community/posts/7469669689619-NextDNS-CLI-on-Firewalla-revisited-working-DHCP-host-resolution-in-NextDNS-logs-] and has been tested on 1.974.

 # Notes